 - 3 tbsp granulated sugar

-- 1 1/2 tbsp flavorless cooking oil, I used grapeseed
+- 1 1/2 tbsp flavorless cooking oil (grapeseed is an option)

 - 1 1/2 tsp vanilla extract

 - 4 egg yolks reserve 1 egg white for egg wash